Bodega, once dubbed ‘America’s most hated startup,’ has quietly raised millions – TechCrunch

 After penning blog posts, the founders continued working on the company under the provocative and upsetting name.
 Meanwhile, investors seemed unfazed by the negative press, evidenced by the company’s ability to continue raising venture capital funding.
 After all, many of the best businesses endure the wrath of bloggers, competing founders and the general public.
 As for VCs, high-risk bets are just part of the ball game.

-DCM Ventures, a Chinese venture capital fund with offices in Beijing, Tokyo and Silicon Valley, was the first to agree to invest in Bodega following the PR disaster.
-The firm, an investor in Lime, Hims and SoFi, led a $7.5 million Series A financing in the business in early 2018, sources tell TechCrunch.
+DCM Ventures, a U.S.-based venture capital fund with offices in Beijing, Tokyo and Silicon Valley, was the first to agree to invest in Bodega following the PR disaster.
+The firm, an investor in Lime, Hims and SoFi, led a $7.5 million Series A financing in the business in early 2018, the company confirmed.
 DCM vice president David Cheng, named to the 2019 Forbes 30 Under 30 in Venture Capital, is actively involved with the company, according to his bio.

 Finally, after pocketing nearly $10 million in total funding, Bodega announced a name change: “Did you buy something today from a Bodega?”
 Bodega’s McDonald wrote.
 “You may have noticed that we’ve changed our name to Stockwell .
 Our new name is one of the changes we’re making as we expand our offerings and open more stores around the country.”